-The investment in KCL enables the Group to have exposure to diversified business.
+The investment in TGHL and its subsidiaries, including KCL, enables the Group to have exposure to diversified business.

 HL and its subsidiaries are strategic partners for the Group as they complement the retail and wholesale business.

 All of the above associates are unlisted and accounted for using the equity method in the consolidated financial statements.